mjhorvath/Datumizer-Wikipedia-Illustrations/README.md

 https://commons.wikimedia.org/wiki/User:SharkD

-Let me know if there are stuff that don't belong.
+Let me know if there are things that don't belong.